 How do I get involved?

 With Netflix ramping up UK spending, and with productions from The Crown to Sex Education already made here, opportunities to get involved will only grow.
 Netflix don’t handle their own casting directly as they tend to either finance or buy content from external production companies, so the key is to look up which casting directors are working on which shows or films, and Backstage’s Greenlit series can help keep you updated.
-Casting directors will often work on repeat series, so if you’d noted that Lauren Evans cast Sex Education for Netflix then you may have thought she’d be a good place to send your reel for Sex Education 2!
+Casting directors will often work on repeat series, so if you’d noted that Lauren Evans cast Sex Education for Netflix then you may have thought she’d be a good place to send your reel for the next series!

 What else do I need to know?